'Supervising Doctoral Studies' Online Course for Supervisors

 - Complete the registration form – IMPORTANT – you must use the following email domain: @sheffield.ac.uk.
 Supervisors in the Faculty of MDH will also be able to use @ed.ac.uk, @nhs.net, and @sth.nhs.uk.

 - Enter your faculty token in the relevant field of the registration form.
+You can find your faculty token here.
+Please make sure you enter the correct token.

 - You will be sent an account activation email to the email address you entered during registration.
 Please click on the link in the activation email to complete registration and activate your account.
 NOTE: If you do not receive the email in your inbox, please check your SPAM/junk mail.
 You can also resend the activation email via this link.